- Chart

 Investment Approach and Strategy

-Strategy: The Bridges Capital Tactical ETF does not aim to track a specific index.
-It is an actively managed fund that employs a tactical asset allocation strategy, dynamically adjusting its holdings based on market outlook and proprietary research.
+Strategy: The ETF Bridges Capital Tactical ETF does not aim to track a specific index.
+Instead, it employs a tactical asset allocation strategy that involves actively adjusting its holdings across different asset classes in response to changing market environments and economic indicators.

 Market Position